 An easy recipe for oven-baked Country-style pork ribs, braised in a quick, homemade barbecue sauce.

 - 2 ½ - 3 pounds bone-in Country-Style pork ribs

 - 1 yellow onion halved and cut into ¼" slices

 - 1 green bell pepper stem removed, seeded, quartered and cut into ¼" strips

 - ¾ cup ketchup

 - 1 tablespoon yellow mustard

 - 1 teaspoon Worcestershire sauce

-To deglaze the Dutch oven, using a wooden spoon or spatula, and scrape up any browned bits from the bottom.
-Add the ketchup, molasses, yellow mustard, chili powder, Worcestershire, smoked paprika, salt and pepper, and stir to combine.
+Add the pineapple juice and scrape up any browned bits from the bottom.
+Stir in the ketchup, molasses, yellow mustard, chili powder, Worcestershire, smoked paprika, ¼ teaspoon salt and ¼ teaspoon pepper.